Antimonit/Crackle/README.md

 # Crackle

-Crackle is a statically strongly typed interpreter with similar syntax to Java and written in C++ using Flex and Bison.
+Crackle is a statically typed interpreter with similar syntax to Java and is written in C++ using Flex and Bison tools.

 The language is named Crackle after the fifth derivative of position.